+Note: When you have completed Span configuration, click OK to download the changes to the Span(s) and close the dialog box.
+No changes take effect until you click OK to close the dialog box.
 SIP and UTA Spans always use their local CRC.
-2100/3200 Spans require a dedicated CRC Appliance.
-1024 Spans can use either their local CRC or a dedicated CRC Appliance.
+Other Spans can use either their local CRC (the CRC on the same Card as the Span-1024 and 1090 Cards only) or a dedicated CRC Appliance.
 By default, localhost (127.0.0.1) is specified.
 If the Span is to use its local CRC, skip this procedure.
 CRCs coresident with telco Spans can accept connections only from their local Spans.